Jollyfant/Hades/www/README.md

 # HADES Interface

-Static files that need to be exposed to run the HADES web application.
-Modify `js/hades/js` to suit your needs.
+This folder includes static files that need to be exposed to run the HADES web application.
+Modify `js/hades.js` to suit your needs and point to a specific HADES server.